 P357L26

-The recipient STA is responsible to reassemble the segmented MSDUs into their original size MSDU and forward it to the MAC SAP.
+The recipient STA is responsible to reassemble the segmented MSDUs and forward it to the MAC SAP.
 This mechanism allows sending a large MSDU over the wireless link without the need for any upper layer fragmentation or segmentation processing.
-The maximum MSDU size is negotiated between communicating peers during SAR establishment.
+The maximum segmented MSDU size is negotiated between communicating peers during SAR establishment, see 10.25.2 (Setup and modification of the block ack parameters).

 P237L38

 Append inline 38